 And what if everything isn’t fine, for Ava?
 What if she gets thrown into domestication and doesn’t take it well, fights until she gets put on Class-Os, or hurts herself before she can be?
 She knows the process happens to many, many people, but she is the one responsible for what happens to Ava, now.
 Or at the very least, she’s the first in the chain of those responsible.

 It’s not fair.
 Ava won’t even get to face her, shout at her and curse her for eliminating Ava’s autonomy, deciding Ava’s future without her consent.
 Ava should at least get that, and not wake up to some random affini as their new ward; they could be anyone.
 And she knows that at least she’d be gentle and accommodating for Ava’s justified hurt.

 Oh.
 Emmenanthe has a very absurd thought.
 An unthinkable one.
 Definitely off the table, that.

 ..She’d have very limited time to act on it, if she were going to. ..Which she absolutely isn’t.
-Regardless of the fact that she’s at the end of her tour of duty and would probably be eligible.
+Regardless of the fact that she would probably be eligible.